day8/re-frame-async-flow-fx/README.md

     but it is not essential.
   - `first-dispatch` - mandatory - the event which initiates the async flow.
 This is often something like the event which will open a websocket or HTTP GET configuration from the server.
   - `rules` - mandatory - a vector of maps.
-Each map is a "rule".
+Each map is a `rule`.

-Rules have the following 3 fields:
+A `rule` has the following 3 fields:

   - `:when`  one of `:seen`, `:seen-all-of`, `:seen-any-of` `:seen` and `:seen-all-of` are the same.
-  - `:events` can be a single keyword or a seq of keywords, presumably event ids
+  - `:events` either a single keyword, or a seq of keywords, presumably event ids
-  - `:dispatch` can be a single vector representing one thing to dispatch, or a list of vectors representing multiple events to `dispatch`
+  - `:dispatch` can be a single vector representing one event to dispatch, or a list of vectors representing multiple events to `dispatch`
-     The special value `:halt` can be supplied in place of a vector, and it means to teardown the flow.
+     The special value `:halt` can be supplied in place of an event vector, and it means to teardown the flow.

 ### Under The Covers